If you're accustomed to painting, you'll find that staining wood is a completely different game.

 - Oil-Based Stain: You can buy either oil-based or water-based stain.
 Oil-based penetrates better and lasts longer.
-In other words, long term benefits.
-Water-based stain has a less hideous smell and dries quicker: short term benefits.
+In other words, long-term benefits.
+The water-based stain has a less hideous smell and dries quicker: short-term benefits.

 - Latex Gloves or Heavier Rubber Gloves

 1. Wood Conditioner or Not?